cfiebach/Python_For_Psychologists_25-26/_sources/introduction/introduction_3_new.md

 Your second homework assignment will entail working through a few tasks covering the contents discussed in this session within a `jupyter notebook`.
 You can download it [here](https://github.com/cfiebach/Python_For_Psychologists_25-26/blob/main/lecture/homework/PFP_assignment_2_intro_python_1.ipynb).
 In order to open it, put the `homework assignment notebook` within the folder in which you stored your `course materials`, start a `jupyter notebook` as during the last session, navigate to the `homework assignment notebook` which is called **PFP_assignment_2_intro_python_1.ipynb**, open it and have fun!

+**NOTE:** You actually have multiple options to work with the downloaded 'jupyter notebook'.
+You can start a 'jupyter server' in your web browser like we did last session.
+However, you can also open the jupyter notebook in 'PyCharm' or in any other interactive editor that you may happen to be using anyway (like 'VSCode').
+This is up to you.

 **Deadline: 17.11.2025**

 ## optional/reading/further materials

 Chapter 2 in the e-book 'Python for Experimental Psychologists', which you should already have downloaded!
+The first pages are also a structured introduction into variables, variable types, and some basic operations you can conduct in python with numbers and variables.
+Looking into this Chapter may also help introduce yourself to the work with variables in the python programming language.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MHPGeQD8TvI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>